SAPUCC/saltext-sap_nwabap/README.md

 ```bash
 salt-call pip.install saltext.sap-nwabap
 ```
-Note that this will install ``pyrfc`` as a dependency which requires the correct setup of the SAP NW RFC SDK as a prerequisite.
+Note that this will install `pyrfc` as a dependency which requires the correct setup of the SAP NW RFC SDK as a prerequisite.
 See https://github.com/SAP/PyRFC for more information.

+In order to fulfill the shared library dependencies, the `salt-minion` requires to have the necessary environment variables `LD_LIBRARY_PATH` and `SAPNWRFC_HOME` set.
+This can be achieved by modifying the systemd service of the `salt-minion` (this can also be used for the installation of `pyrfc`).

+_Note_: Due to the implementation of `salt-call`, environment variables set in the systemd service of the salt minion are not recognized.
+Either use the CLI tool `salt` or [`pepper`](https://github.com/saltstack/pepper) or set the environment variables prior to the execution on the local shell.

 Keep in mind that this package must be installed on every minion that should utilize the states and execution modules.